Explainer

 See If You're Eligible

-The Elderly and Disabled Waiver (EDW) is a Medicaid program that provides in-home and community-based services for seniors and people with disabilities who need help to live independently.
+The Elderly and Disabled Waiver Program (EDW) is a Medicaid program that provides in-home and community-based services for people who are older or disabled and functionally impaired to continue to live independently.
 The EDW is an alternative to institutional care, such as nursing homes or intermediate care facilities, allowing eligible individuals to receive care in their homes or the community.
-The EDW is administered by the Georgia Department of Community Health (DCH) through the Area Agencies on Aging (AAA).
+The Georgia Department of Community Health (DCH) administers the EDW through the Area Agencies on Aging (AAA).

 Overview of the Elderly and Disabled Waiver